Duress in American law: Requirements

-A person may also raise a duress defense when force or violence is used to compel him to enter into a contract, or to discharge.
+A person may also raise a duress defense when force or violence is used to compel them to enter into a contract, or to discharge.

 In contract law

 Duress in the context of contract law is a common law defense brought about when one of the parties to the contract enjoyed an ascendant position in relation to the other party and abused that position by subjecting the other to threats.
 A party who has entered into a contract under duress is entitled to rescind or set aside the contract, rendering it voidable (in equity).